The Graces (Ireland)

-The Graces were a series of reforms sought by Roman Catholics in Ireland in 1628–1634.
+The Graces were a series of reforms sought by Catholics in Ireland in 1628–1634.
 Since the introduction of the Reformation in Ireland, based on the English model and directed by the English Crown, the rights of the Catholic majority in the Kingdom of Ireland had been curtailed.
 A number of influential Catholics in the Parliament of Ireland (both Old English and members of the Gaelic nobility of Ireland) sought to redress this during the reign of King Charles I by proposing reforms to allow Catholics loyal to the Crown to play their full role in Irish society, both legally and officially.
-Although the King was sympathetic, during the time that Thomas Wentworth, who was the Lord Deputy of Ireland from 1632 to 1640, these aims were frustrated.
+Although the King was sympathetic, during the time of Thomas Wentworth, who was the Lord Deputy of Ireland from 1632 to 1640, these aims were frustrated.
 The discontent resulting from the lack of reform played a part in the outbreak of the Irish Rebellion of 1641.

 Background

 The Anglo-Spanish War (1625–1630) forced Charles I of England to maintain troops in Ireland to defend the country against a possible Spanish invasion.
-Despite the introduction of the Reformation by Henry VIII of England, most people in the Kingdom of Ireland had remained Roman Catholic.
+Despite the introduction of the Reformation by Henry VIII of England, most people in the Kingdom of Ireland had remained Catholic.
 On the accession of King Charles I in 1625, whose queen was the French Catholic princess Henrietta Maria, many Catholics expected the new king to be more favourable to their religion.
 The wealthier Catholics who sat in the Irish House of Lords and the Irish House of Commons formed a committee in which participated Luke Plunket, 10th Baron of Killeen and Sir William Talbot, 1st Baronet.
 That committee petitioned the king to have anti-Catholic legislation removed.